 Catastrophic Injuries Claims

-The ten strong team is led by Partners and Solicitor Advocates Catherine Currie and Carly Forrest along with Partner Garry Ferguson, all of whom are specialists in this niche area of work.
+The nine strong team is led by Partner and Solicitor Advocate Catherine Currie along with Partner Garry Ferguson, all of whom are specialists in this niche area of work.
 They are instructed in a wide variety of claims involving injuries as diverse as complete and incomplete tetraplegia, spinal injury lesions, brain injury, psychiatric and psychological damage, cases where the injured party is in a complete vegetative state and amputation claims.
 The team is also regularly instructed to handle fatal claims.
 In the past 12 months alone, the team has handled cases with a combined reserve of almost £80 million and it is unique in that it deals exclusively in this area of work.
-Both Catherine and Carly are recognised by the Legal 500 as “experts” in this field.
+Catherine is recognised by the Legal 500 as “experts” in this field.

 BTO is appointed by a range of UK and international insurers to deal with their Scottish claims on an exclusive basis.
-Douglas Jessiman, whose particular expertise is in catastrophic medical negligence cases, works closely with the team, bringing his extensive knowledge of clinical negligence matters.
+The clinical defence team, who have particular expertise in catastrophic medical negligence cases, work closely with the team, bringing extensive knowledge of clinical negligence matters.